Lightning-AI/pytorch-lightning/docs/source-pytorch/starter/lightning_lite.rst

      - Ability to resume from a failure as if it never happened.

-If you are facing one of those challenges, then you are already meeting the limit of :class:`~pytorch_lightning.lite.LightningLite`.
+If you are facing one of those challenges, then you are already meeting the limit of :class:`~lightning_lite.lite.LightningLite`.
 We recommend you to convert to :doc:`Lightning <../starter/introduction>`, so you never have to worry about those.

 ----------